ACHELOUS m Greek Mythology (Latinized)From Greek

 Zeus by being forced to support the heavens on his shoulders.

-ATON m Egyptian MythologyFrom Egyptian
+Aton m Egyptian MythologyFrom Egyptian

 jtn meaning

 "solar disk".
 Aton was an Egyptian god of the sun, depicted as a solar disk with long rays extending downwards.
-The worship of Aton was especially extensive during the reign of the pharaoh
+The worship of Aton was especially extensive during the 14th-century BC reign of the pharaoh

 Akhenaton, who proclaimed Aton was the only god.

-ATROPOS f Greek MythologyMeans
+Atropos f Greek MythologyMeans

 "inevitable, inflexible" in Greek, derived from the negative prefix